lieutenant-Geek/WebDev-Journey-/README.md

 # 🌐 Web Dev Journey: From Zero to Full Stack Hero

 Welcome to my daily quest through the world of Web Development!
-This repo documents my learning path, practice projects, and progress from absolute beginner to confident full-stack developer—with the ultimate goal of securing a high-impact internship and landing a ₹10+ LPA job in tech.
+This repo documents my learning path, practice projects, and progress from absolute beginner to confident full-stack developer—with the ultimate goal of securing a high-impact internship and landing a job in tech.

 ---